-D. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and:

-i.
-Observe that receipts are sequentially pre-numbered.

-There were no exceptions noted as a result of applying this procedure.

-ii.
-Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.

-There were no exceptions noted as a result of applying this procedure.
+- D. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - i.
+Observe that receipts are sequentially pre-numbered. - In reviewing the supporting documentation for the selected deposit dates, we found that some deposits are transfers and others are regular deposits with sequentially pre-numbered receipt in the system; therefore, this attribute is not applicable. - ii.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - There were no exceptions noted as a result of applying this procedure.